-BUSN 1423Principles of Accounting I }
+BUSN 1423Principles of Accounting I

-BUSN 1433Principles of Accounting II }
+BUSN 1433Principles of Accounting II

 Recommended Course Sequence

-1st Year, 1st Year, 1st Semester
+1st Year, 1st Semester

+BUSN 1423Principles of Accounting I

-iolal 3
+Total 3

-1st Year, , 2nd Semester
+1st Year, 2nd Semester

-BUSN 1433Principles of Accounting II 3
+BUSN 1433Principles of Accounting II

 Certificate of Proficiency in Business

 The goal of this program is to meet the needs of students seeking short-term occupational training that will prepare them to work in an entry-level business office position.
 The program provides opportunities for individuals who are currently employed and seeking to further their formal education and training.